Edmonia Lewis: Forever Free

 DONATE/SUPPORT

 Originally conceived in 2015, Edmonia Lewis: Forever Free is currently in development.
 Funds are urgently needed to bring this project to fruition.
-Please go to our Contact page for more information.
+Please contact us for more information.
 Thank you.

 “The Death of Cleopatra” Edmonia Lewis, 1876